-CHC uses population and evidence-based strategies to create systems, environmental, and policy changes, aimed at reducing the leading causes of death associated with unhealthy behaviors including poor diet, sedentary lifestyle, and tobacco use within a health equity framework in the target communities of Euclid, East Cleveland, and Lakewood.
+CHC uses population and evidence-based strategies to create systems, environmental, and policy changes, aimed at reducing the leading causes of death associated with unhealthy behaviors including poor diet, sedentary lifestyle, and tobacco use within a health equity framework in Cuyahoga County and in the targeted communities of Euclid, East Cleveland, and Lakewood.

 In 2016-2017, County Planning conducted a Supermarket Assessment and a Community Food Assessment and for the Board of Health.
 Each study provides detailed profiles and maps of each city and Cleveland neighborhood in Cuyahoga County.
 Products from both assessments are now available on the Board of Health website, including an interactive map for exploring any part of the County.

 In 2018, County Planning expects to work on:

 - Supermarkets: Develop a responsive inventory of supermarkets to track impacts of store openings and closings on surrounding neighborhoods.